oakla/markdown-cv/index.md

 __Private Contract__

 - Python Developer
-The requirement was to build a web-scraper that collected `.csv` files from a financial website, and translated them into pandas data frames.
+The requirement was to build a web-scraper that collected csv files from a financial website, and translated them into pandas data frames.

 `Nov 2019 - Feb 2020`
 __University Of Tasmania__